Alireza Nasiri

-Alireza Nasiri (عليرضا نصيري; born 21 March 1968) is an Iranian academic, business manager and technocrat.
-He played a leading role in the establishment of online degree programs in Iran in the early 2000s, founding University of Tehran's first online program and advocated for e-government in Iran.
-He was general director of planning and development in Iran's Ministry of Cooperatives between 2004 and 2005 while also acting Vice Minister.
-In 2018 he was CEO of Iran's Maku Free Trade Zone until 2020.
-Between 2020 and 2022 he was the chief executive officer of the National Industrial Group, a public company with the Iranian Social Security Fund as its main shareholder.
-Nasiri merged the National Industrial Group's large real estate holdings with a centralized electronic system for online sales and management during COVID-19 quarantines.
+Alireza Nasiri (عليرضا نصيري; born 21 March 1968) is an Iranian academic and technocrat who helped establish Iran's first online degree programs in the early 2000s, founding the University of Tehran's initial online program and advocating for e-government.

-Between 2011 and 2013 he was an instructor at Missouri State University Dalian Campus Nasiri was a senior business management and innovation lecturer at Global Institute of Management and Economics in DUFE.

-In 2015 he supported investment and innovation in Iran's scientific fields as a means to create profitable business cycles in the Middle East.
+He served as general director of development planning at Iran's Ministry of Cooperatives from 2004 to 2005.
+Between 2011 and 2013 he was a lecturer at Missouri State University Dalian Campus and a business management and innovation lecturer at Global Institute of Management and Economics in DUFE.
+In 2015 he supported investment and innovation in Iran's scientific fields as a means to create profitable economics in the Middle East.
 He also supported the cooperation of European companies with Iranian partners after the signing of the Iran nuclear deal.

+In 2019, he became CEO of Iran's Maku Free Trade Zone.
+Later in 2020 he served 1 year as CEO of the National Industrial Group until 2021.
+During the COVID-19 pandemic, Nasiri merged the Group's real estate holdings and inventory into an electronic system for online sales and management.

 Early life and education

-Alireza Nasiri was born in Iran and finished highschool in the city of Qazvin.
+Alireza Nasiri was born in Iran and finished high-school in the city of Qazvin.

-Nasiri graduated from Iran University of Science and Technology with a bachelor of Industrial Engineering in 1993 and began his profession as an industrial planner.
+He graduated from Iran University of Science and Technology with a bachelor of Industrial Engineering in 1993.

-In 2000 he acquired a M.Sc. in Executive Management from the Industrial Management Institute (IMI) of Iran in Tehran and started working as an executive manager specializing in industry and engineering.
+In 2000 he acquired a M.Sc. in Executive Management from the Industrial Management Institute (IMI) of Iran in Tehran.

 In 2010 he gained a PhD in Management Science and Engineering from the Dalian University of Technology in China and became an academic instructor with extensive experience in management and industrial planning.